What is Feng Shui

 Literally, the word Feng Shui (pronounced Fung Shway) means Wind-Water.
-It is an ancient Chinese science which creates balance and harmony to living & work spaces, so that your life force energy or Ch’i (pronounced chee) flows, increasing your prosperity, health and happiness.
+It is an ancient Chinese science that creates balance and harmony in living & workspaces so that your life force energy or Ch’i (pronounced chee) flows, increasing your prosperity, health, and happiness.

 Feng Shui works with:

 - Five elements (wood, earth, fire, metal and water)

 - Yin and Yang

 - Special “cures” or solutions to fix problems with your living and work space and the exterior surroundings.